-The first step is to prepare your workspace.
-Start by placing a large drop sheet or nylon on the floor around the object to be stained.
-The drop sheet will prevent paint splashes and dust from falling to the floor.
+First, prepare your workspace.
+Place a large drop sheet or nylon on the floor.
+The drop sheet will prevent splashes and dust from falling to the floor.

-Then, test the stain on the paint by applying the stain directly to a painted area of the wood.
-You should apply the stain on a concealed area of the wood so if there is any fault, it wouldn’t be obvious.
+Next, test the stain.
+Apply it directly to a painted area on the wood.
+You should apply it on a concealed area of the wood so it wouldn’t be obvious if there is any fault.
+This lets you know if you must remove or sand the paint before applying it.

-After applying the stain, leave it to dry.
-Then check if there are any faults in the finish.
-If the stain takes too long to get dry, becomes tacky, gets lumpy, reveals blisters, or looks dull, you’ll need to remove the paint before going on with your project.
+After applying it, leave it to dry for a few hours, then check if there are any faults in the finish.
+If the stain takes too long to dry, becomes tacky, gets lumpy, reveals blisters, or looks dull, you must remove the paint before applying it.
+On the other hand, if it dries well, you don’t have to remove the existing coating; you can just sand it.

 2. Strip Or Sand The Paint

-If you’ll be sanding the wood, you don’t need to sand the entire surface.
-Just sand down the stress areas of the wood.
-Stress areas are parts of the wood that will be used heavily.
+However, you don’t have to sand the entire painted surface.
+Instead, you must sand only the stress areas of the wood (parts of the wood that are used the most).
 For instance, on a chair, a stress area will be the arms.
 On a table, a stress area will be the tabletop.

 The stress areas are where the stain will start to fade or come off first.
-When you sand the stress areas, you’ll remove the paint there.
-This will make the stain penetrate and stick well so the finish can cope with heavy use without tearing off.
+When you sand the stress areas, you’ll remove the existing finish there.
+This allows the stain to penetrate those areas and stick better, so the finish doesn’t come off.

 3. Mix The Stain

-You’ll need to stir or mix the stain before applying it.
-This is to make every coat have the same consistency and color.
+You must stir and mix the stain before applying it.
+This makes every coat have the same consistency and color.

 4. Apply The Stain

-The final step is to apply the stain.
-You’ll need at least 2 coats of the stain.
-You should use a synthetic-bristled paintbrush to apply the stain.
-After, ensure to wipe off the excess wood stain so the finish doesn’t turn sticky.
+Next, apply 2 coats of stain using a synthetic-bristled paintbrush.
+After you apply it, wipe off the excess so the finish doesn’t turn sticky.

 You can’t stain over polyurethane.
-This is because polyurethane is a clear plastic that will not allow any type of stain to penetrate or even stick to it.
-To stain over polyurethane, you’ll need to remove the polyurethane paint first.
-You’ll most likely need a chemical-based paint stripper for this.
+That’s because polyurethane is a clear plastic that won’t allow any type of liquid to penetrate or over it.
+So to stain over polyurethane, you’ll need to remove the polyurethane first.

 - Exterior paints.
 These paints have additives and chemicals that will repel stains.

 - Metal paints.
-It’s generally not recommended to stain over metal or engine paints like Rust-oleum paint.
-These paints usually contain compounds like cellulose that will repel stains.
+Staining over metal or engine paints like Rust-oleum paint is not recommended.
+These paints usually contain compounds like cellulose that will repel them.

-Overall, staining over paint is possible but to get good results, you’ll need to clean and strip or sand the paint first.
+Staining over paint is possible, but if you want better results, you need to clean and strip or sand the existing finish first.